Consistent Second-Order Conic Integer Programming for Learning Bayesian Networks: Conclusion

 \section{Conclusion}

 In this paper, we study the problem of learning an optimal directed acyclic graph (DAG) from continuous observational data, where the causal effect among the random variables is linear.
 The central problem is a quadratic optimization problem with regularization.
 We present a mixed-integer second order conic program ({MISOCP}) which entails a tighter relaxation than existing formulations with linear constraints.
-Our results show that {MISOCP} can successfully improve the lower bound and results in better optimality gap when compared with other formulations based on big-$M$ constraints, especially for dense and large instances.
+Our numerical results show that {MISOCP} can successfully improve the lower bound and results in better optimality gap when compared with other formulations based on big-$M$ constraints, especially for dense and large instances.
 Moreover, we establish an early stopping criterion under which we can terminate branch-and-bound and achieve a solution which is asymptotically optimal.
+In addition, we show that our method outperforms two state-of-the-art algorithms, especially on non-identifiable datasets.